 - SW534 – Trauma Treatment with Children and Adolescents

 - SW540 – Disaster Management

 - Field Practice (12 credit hours).
 TTGC students must have a concentration field placement where they will gain exposure to working with or on behalf of populations affected by trauma.
 The placement must be in direct interface with traumatized clients/client systems at least 51% of the time.
 The field coordinator must agree that the placement fits the criteria for a trauma certificate placement.
-Students also must complete the Certificate Program Field Plan and work with their field instructor at their assigned agency to develop specific learning goals that can be achieved in their practice setting.
+Students also must work with their field instructor at their assigned agency to develop specific learning goals that can be achieved in their practice setting.
 These must also be included on their field learning plans in IPT.
 Students not yet in field will not complete this step until they enter their concentration field placement.

 TTGC applications are distributed to students in the fall of their generalist year.
 For applying Advanced Standing students, applications will be sent out with the Letters of Acceptance.
 Applications are brief, including a personal statement describing reasons for wanting to participate in the program; tentative trauma-focused elective courses the student would like to take; and other relevant information.
 Students are selected into the certificate program in the order in which their applications are received.
 The TTGC program is popular but is restricted to 25 students in each program (Knoxville, Nashville, Online) so that we can properly serve students in this certificate program.
 Further, we reserve 7 spots for each program for Advanced Standing students.
 Therefore, it is recommended that interested students get their applications in as soon as possible.
 If the positions for any program are full, students will be placed on a wait list.